CANADA (and U.S.) 2024

 fort Louisbourg

 Our next port of call was Halifax, Nova Scotia.
 It is the largest city on Nova Scotia with a population of approximately 500,000.
-Lots of people have moved there within the last four years and as a result there's a lot of development work on going.
+Lots of people have moved there within the last four years and as a result there's a lot of development work on-going.

 Halifax is also the place where the recovered bodies of the Titanic were taken in April 1912 (the survivors were taken to New York).
 The White Star Line refused to pay for the return of the bodies to their families and as a result the bodies of those that either couldn't be identified or whose families didn't have the means to pay for transportation are buried in three cemetries in Halifax.